Finding New Tracks to Pleasure: Why I Started Desire Pathways

 My Truth: From Survival to Safety

-I didn't just study the Five Somatic Tools; I used them as a lifeline to navigate that experience.
+I didn't just study the Five Somatic Tools; I leaned on them to get through that rough period.
 I learned that to have really good sex, you have to feel safe.
-Safety isn't just a "feeling"—it is the physiological foundation of pleasure.
-By learning to slow down and use these tools to regulate my nervous system, I moved from using sex as a way to "stay in control" to having true agency.
-These experiences gave me insights I wouldn't otherwise have, meaning I can now help others move from survival to sensation from a place of lived experience.
+Safety isn't just a feeling; it is the foundation of pleasure.
+By learning to slow down and use these tools to regulate my nervous system, I moved from using sex as a way to stay in control to having true agency.

 A powerful nature photo of Huka Falls in New Zealand, representing the natural flow and pathways of the nervous system.